-Redeployment Once an employee has been selected for redundancy they are entitled to status receive support from the school in finding alternative employment.
+Redeployment status Once an employee has been selected for redundancy they are entitled to receive support from the school in finding alternative employment.
 This period is likely to be a difficult time for the employee who will still be required to continue in their role at the school, while feeling anxious and concerned about their future.
 The support that you can provide to them will be essential in ensuring they have the best opportunity to find alternative work and cope with the situation they find themselves in.
 Redeployee status normally begins from the date an employee is selected for redundancy and continues until the end of their employment.
 It should be noted that, to avoid a claim for discrimination, an employee on a fixed-term contract who is selected for redundancy must be treated in the same way as a permanent member of staff for the purposes of redeployment.
 Employees who are on maternity leave when made redundant, or who have a disability, have a separate legal entitlement to be offered any suitable alternative work.

 Where Hampshire County Council is the employer, redeployees should also be directed to vacancies in departments.
-Support from Along with support from the school, Education Personnel Services can provide Education redeployment support to staff affected by redundancy (where Education Personnel Personnel Services is the school's HR provider), as follows: Services an allocated redeployment support adviser will contact the redeployee to explain the support which is available and send them a booklet to assist with job search; the redeployment support adviser will obtain financial information on any • redundancy payments or pension benefits due; these estimates are not normally provided until after the dismissal decision has been made (Step 11) or three months prior to the end date of employment; if a redeployee applies for a vacancy at another school, and notifies their redeployment support adviser of this, Education Personnel Services will contact that school to explain the employee's circumstances and to see whether there is any prospect of appointment, though it should be noted that the recruiting school is not obliged to guarantee an interview nor to offer employment; where Hampshire County Council is the employer, Education Personnel Services will ask the redeployee to complete a candidate profile, enabling them to register for Hampshire County Council vacancies which arise.

-Support from Schools can support redeployees in a number of ways and it is suggested that
+Support from ZurichAlong with support from the school, Zurich Employee Support can provide redeployment support to staff affected by redundancy (where Zurich Employee Support is the school's HR provider), as follows:Support

+- an allocated redeployment support adviser will contact the redeployee to explain the support which is available and send them a booklet to assist with job search; - the redeployment support adviser will obtain financial information on any redundancy payments or pension benefits due; these estimates are not normally provided until after the dismissal decision has been made (Step 11) or three months prior to the end date of employment; - if a redeployee applies for a vacancy at another school, and notifies their redeployment support adviser of this, Zurich Employee Support will contact that school to explain the employee's circumstances and to see whether there is any prospect of appointment, though it should be noted that the recruiting school is not obliged to guarantee an interview nor to offer employment; - where Hampshire County Council is the employer, Zurich Employee Support will ask the redeployee to complete a candidate profile, enabling them to register for Hampshire County Council vacancies which arise. - Support from the school Schools can support redeployees in a number of ways and it is suggested that you nominate a senior colleague to act as the main support for redeployee(s), which can include: - Consideration of the redeployee for any roles within the school which become available.
+If you have a vacancy within the school you must first consider internal redeployees and assess whether they have the necessary skills and experience to carry out the role, or would do with an appropriate level of training, before you make a decision about advertising the role more widely.
+You may also offer a redeployee a trial period of up to 4 weeks in order for you and the redeployee to establish whether they are suitable for the role. - Meeting with the redeployee regularly during the process and their notice period to see how they are coping with the situation and to see if further support can be provided. - Where the school buys into the Zurich's Employee Support 24 hour confidential line who can be contacted on the insurance company's number, 0117 934 2116; colleagues would then select the option needed from there. - Ensuring the redeployee has contact details for their redeployment support adviser in Zurich Employee Support (0117 934 2116).